 The Food and Drug Administration (FDA) approves prescription drugs such as Faslodex to treat certain conditions.
 Faslodex may also be used off-label for other conditions.
 Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.

-Faslodex is approved to treat certain types of hormone receptor-positive (HR+) breast cancer in women.
-With HR+ breast cancer, the cancer is dependent on certain hormones, such as estrogen or progesterone, to grow and spread.
+Faslodex is approved to treat certain types of hormone receptor-positive (HR-positive) breast cancer in females.
+With HR-positive breast cancer, the cancer is dependent on certain hormones, such as estrogen or progesterone, to grow and spread.
+The FDA has not approved Faslodex for use in males or children.

 Faslodex for HR-positive, HER2-negative breast cancer

-Faslodex is approved to treat HR+ breast cancer that’s HER2-negative (HER2–).
+Faslodex is approved to treat HR-positive breast cancer that’s HER2-negative.
 This means the cancer cells don’t have abnormally high levels of a protein called HER2.

-Faslodex is also approved for use in postmenopausal women with advanced HR+ breast cancer who’ve tried hormone therapy before and whose breast cancer got worse after taking it.
-(Hormone therapy works by blocking hormones that may be contributing to the growth of the cancer.)
-In this case, Faslodex is used alone.
+Faslodex is also approved for use in postmenopausal females with advanced HR-positive breast cancer who’ve tried hormone therapy before and whose breast cancer got worse after taking it.
+(This is regardless of HER2 status.)
+For this purpose, Faslodex is used alone.

 Effectiveness for breast cancer